grycap/cloudtrail-tracker-ui/README.md

 It also allows users to know their progress percentage across a set of lab activities.
 The set of events per lab activities are defined in [envprac.js](src/envprac.js).
 This is useful when applying this tool for the academic teaching of Cloud Computing with Amazon Web Services:
 ![CloudTrail-Tracker Labs ](doc/img/ctt-labs.jpg)

-Clicking on each bar allows the user to know the missing events per lab activity
+Clicking on each bar allows the user to know the missing events per lab activity:
 ![CloudTrail-Tracker Labs ](doc/img/ctt-labs-detail.jpg)

 An academic publication on the adoption of this tool as a learning dashboard for students is available in: